Bilateral international migration flow estimates for 200 countries

 The revisions to the overall totals of migration flows, shown in Figure 2 in the paper, are animated below, transitioning from 1) the estimates in the paper to 2) the first update of the estimates from changes in the demographic data to 3) the most recent update for changes in the stock data.

-The 2010-2015 estimates are, on the whole, suggesting that the total global flows remained at similar levels to 2005-2010.
+The 2010-2015 estimates suggest that total global flows remained at similar levels to 2005-2010.
 Earlier versions of the estimates had suggested a decline.
-As a result the crude global migration rate falls by only a small margin for most estimation methods during 2010-2015, except for Pseudo-Bayesian estimates of flows where the rate increases a touch.
+As a result, the crude global migration rate fell by only a small margin for most estimation methods during 2010-2015, except for pseudo-Bayesian estimates of flows, where the rate increased slightly.

 Which countries are most affected?

-The largest changes in the bilateral flow estimates can be partially detected by looking at the revisions in migrant stock data between IMS2017 and IMS2019.
-In the stock differencing methods these changes are directly related to the change in the estimated flow sizes between the bilateral country pair.
-In the demographic accounting approaches the impact of the revision is less direct on the estimated flows, as each method allows for return and on-wards migration to match changes in migrant stock data.
-Below is scatter plot of the changes in the IMS data by continent.
+The largest changes in the bilateral flow estimates can be partially detected by inspecting the revisions in migrant stock data between IMS2017 and IMS2019.
+In the stock differencing methods, these changes are directly related to the change in the estimated flow sizes between the bilateral country pair.
+In the demographic accounting approaches, the impact of the revision is less direct on the estimated flows, as each method allows for return and onward migration to match changes in migrant stock data.
+Below is a scatter plot of the changes in the IMS data by continent.

 Impact on validation exercise

-As with the first update, the small changes in the correlations, despite some large revisions in the migrant stock data are due to the limited amount of reported migration flows statistics (at the global level) to carry out our validation exercise.
+As with the first update, the small changes in the correlations, despite some large revisions in the migrant stock data, are due to the limited amount of reported migration flow statistics (at the global level) to carry out our validation exercise.

 Version 4: Correct for Serbia, Montenegro, Sudan and South Sudan before 2005

-In the original paper, and updates described above, both Serbia and Montenegro, and Sudan and South Sudan are treated as separate countries through the entire 1990 to 2015 period.
+In the original paper and updates described above, both Serbia and Montenegro, Sudan, and South Sudan were treated as separate countries throughout the 1990 to 2015 period.
 This was not a great choice.
-Although the UN provide separate demographic and migrant stock data for each of the four countries back to 1990, the notes in the migrant stock spreadsheet (number 4 and 24) point out that the foreign-born data for Sudan and Serbia before 2005 cover South Sudan and Montenegro respectively.
-In both South Sudan and Montenegro before 2005 there is no data provided for the foreign-born populations.
+Although the UN provide separate demographic and migrant stock data for each of the four countries back to 1990, the notes in the migrant stock spreadsheet (numbers 4 and 24) point out that the foreign-born data for Sudan and Serbia before 2005 cover South Sudan and Montenegro, respectively.
+In South Sudan and Montenegro before 2005, no data was provided for the foreign-born populations.

-The differences in geographic coverage of Sudan and Serbia in the migrant stock data has an impact on the flow estimates that are based on the differences in stocks.
-For example, the demographic accounting-based methods were trying to calibrate changes in foreign born stocks (from zero in 1990 to zero in 1995 for example) in South Sudan and Montenegro with a non-zero net migration over the period.
+The differences in geographic coverage of Sudan and Serbia in the migrant stock data impact the flow estimates based on the differences in stocks.
+For example, the demographic accounting-based methods calibrate changes in foreign-born stocks (from zero in 1990 to zero in 1995, for example) in South Sudan and Montenegro with a non-zero net migration over the period.
 This was resolved in the background by some parts of the IPF code running until their default iteration limit rather than until convergence, where convergence was not feasible.
-I picked up on this when adding some new warning messages in the ffs_demo() function of the migest package which should now alert users for non-convergence.
+I picked up on this when adding new warning messages in the ffs_demo() function of the migest package which should now alert users for non-convergence.

-To rectify this problem, I have created a new version of the estimates that treat Serbia and Montenegro, and Sudan and South Sudan, as single countries before 2010-2015.
-This reduces the number of countries in the earlier periods of the data to 198, there is still 200 countries, and the estimates are the same as in the previous update.
+To rectify this problem, I have created a new version of the estimates that treat Serbia, Montenegro, Sudan, and South Sudan as single countries before 2010-2015.
+This reduces the number of countries in the earlier periods of the data to 198; there are still 200 countries, and the estimates are the same as in the previous update.
 I use the SCG and SUD country codes for Serbia and Montenegro and Sudan before 2010-2015, and the four separate country codes during 2010-2015 and after (SRB, MNE, SDN, SSD as in previous versions).

-I have added a few plots below to once again give some summaries of the changes in the updated estimates to those in the paper and from the last update.
+I have added a few plots below to give some summaries of the changes in the updated estimates to those in the paper and from the last update.

 Comparison to past estimates